Shakiba Hashemi

 like an umbrella, cutting through the clouds.

 Shakiba Hashemi is an Iranian-American poet, painter and teacher living in Southern California.
 She is a bilingual poet, and writes in English and Farsi.
 She holds a BFA in Drawing and Painting from Laguna College of Art and Design.
-Her work is forthcoming or has appeared in Atlanta Review, Tipton Poetry Journal, I-70 Review, Ibbetson Street Magazine, The Indianapolis Review, Cream City Review, The Summerset Review, Roanoke Review, Third Wednesday, Amethyst Review and Collateral.
+She is a winner of 2023 Best of the Net Award and Philadelphia Stories Editor's Choice Award.
+She is the author of the chapbook "Murmur" published by Word Poetry.
+She has been nominated for Pushcart Prize and her work has appeared in The New York Quarterly, Atlanta Review, Tipton Poetry Journal, The Indianapolis Review, The Summerset Review, Breakwater Review and elswhere.
 Her poem "The Call to Prayer" is forthcoming in the anthology Without a Doubt from the New York Quarterly, and her artwork is the cover of the anthology...
 Full Profile